Lavlen/hangman/README.md

 The stuctural standard of the words.py file does not currently conform to the Pep8 standard because there is a space missing after the comma that follows each word.
 As the file potentially contains over 1,000 words fixing this bug will be too difficult to fix and therefore will not.

+# Deployment

+The game was deployed via an online terminal developed by Code institute known as Heroku, developed to facilitate deployment and host applications created using backend languages such Python.
+The deployment process is as follows:

+1. Create new Heroku app from Heroku dashboard
+2. Name the app with a name that is available.
+3. Choose the region from which you are from (Europe)
+4. Select the create app button
+5. Select 'Settings' from the main menu
+6. Scroll to 'Config Vars' section and select 'Reveal Config Vars'
+7. In the 'Key' field input 'PORT' in the 'Value' field input '8000'
+8. Press 'Add' to add the value just entered
+9. Scroll down to 'Add buildpack' and select it
+10. Select 'Python' and save changes
+11. Select 'Add buildpack' again and do the same with 'NodeJs'
+12. Link the App to your repository
+13. Select deploy